-However, going through hundreds of photos and deleting them manually is a frustratingly slow process.
-A better option is to download all the Photos from iPhone to Mac or PC and bulk delete all Photos on iPhone.
+However, going through hundreds of photos and deleting them manually can be a frustratingly slow process.

-You will find below different methods to delete all photos on iPhone, you can use any method that you find easy to follow.
+Hence, we are providing below 3 different methods to Delete All photos on iPhone at once.
+You can use any method that you find easy to follow.

-There is no “Select All” or “Delete All” option in iOS.
-However, it is still possible to select hundreds of Photos on iPhone using a workaround as provided below.
+However, it is still possible to select hundreds of Photos on iPhone or iPad using a workaround as provided below.

-Note: It takes a bit of practice to get used to selecting multiple Photos on iPhone using the workaround as described below.
+Note: It takes a bit of practice to get used to selecting multiple Photos on iPhone using this method.

-1. Open the Photos App on iPhone and tap on Albums tab located in the bottom menu.
+1. Open the Photos App on your iPhone and tap on Albums tab, located in bottom menu.

-3. Once you are in All Photos, tap on the Select button located at the upper right corner of your screen.
+3. Once you are in Recents Album, tap on the Select option located at top-right corner of your screen.